Codemon72/React_Course_2022/README.md

   // The following will equate to undefined instead of an error const currentAddress = person.location?.address
   ```
-  - in 'nullish coalescing': The nullish coalescing ( ?? ) operator is a logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined , and otherwise returns its left-hand side operand)
+  - in **'nullish coalescing'**: The nullish coalescing ( ?? ) operator is a logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined , and otherwise returns its left-hand side operand)
   ```js
   const foo = null ?? 'default string';
   console.log(foo);